 Though the plants are very hardy in nature, to grow them more beautiful and structured, you need to maintain a well balanced caring procedure.

 No, Pothos plants are not toxic for us.
 But according to the American Society for the Prevention of Cruelty to Animals, the plant is toxic to cats and dogs.
 The presence of insoluble raphides can cause oral irritation, vomiting and swallowing difficulty if consumed by pets.

 If you are planning to buy a pothos for your interior or exterior decoration then you must consider buying a healthy plant from the nursery.
 As for buying an unhealthy one will not benefit you in any way and also there will be no point of caring for it.

-You can clearly understand from the broad green and firm leaves, firm stems but not rigid, and also the roots should be firm enough.
+You can clearly understand if a plant is healthy from the broad green and firm leaves, firm but not rigid stems, and the roots, which should be firm too.
 Another important thing is the absence of any white or yellow spots on the leaves which are signs of disease.

 After selecting and buying the plant comes the choice of a planter.